Houthi advance raises alert for Saudi border guards

 Once they are 50 metres or so into the bushes, more or less back into Yemeni territory, the men turn to wait for the Saudi patrol to leave.

-Further on, another group stands in the scrub eying the Saudi guards and one briefly raises what looked like a weapon.
+Further on, another group stands in the scrub eyeing the Saudi guards and one briefly raises what looked like a weapon.